Runnable/mehpi/README.md

 ### `.stop([done])`
 Stops the server.
 If defined, calls the `done` callback.

-### `.stub(route, [handler])`
+### `.stub(method, path)`
-Creates and returns the sinon stub for the given `route` string.
-Optionally one can define a custom handler for that route via the `handler` argument.
+Creates and returns a sinon stub for the given HTTP method and path.

 ### `.restore([route])`
-When called with no arguments, this restores all route stubs on the mocked server.
+Restores all route stubs on the mocked server.
-When called with a `route` string, this restores only the specified route stub.

 ## License
 MIT